bravo-box/splunk-on-aks/readme.md

 13. Tag Cost Center, if you dont use press enter and it will assign n/a
 14. Tag Env, this is Dev, Test, Prod.
 If you dont use tags then enter to skip it will add n/a

-### Assumptions
-It is assumed that there is a vNet already in place and that you have an Azure Bastion service already enabled for connectivity to the VMs.
-If these are not present, you will need to create before proceeding.

 ### Creating the keyVault